 Look Great in Your Next Webcam Video: In a sales pitch, first impressions matter.
 Webcam video is by far the fastest and easiest way to communicate with video.
 But the quality is not always optimal.
 Banish unflattering camera angles, bad lighting, and warbly audio forever with this list of tips for making a great-looking webcam video.

-How to Use a DSLR as a Webcam: Ready to step up the visual quality of your sales-pitch videos?
+How to Use a DSLR as a Webcam: Ready to step up the visual quality of your sales pitch videos?
 Already have a DSLR camera with HDMI transfer capabilities?
-In this article, we get a little technical — okay, pretty nerdy — to show you how to connect Soapbox to your camera to film ultra-high-quality webcam videos.
+In this article, we get a little technical — okay, pretty nerdy — to show you how to use your camera to film ultra-high-quality webcam videos.
 You’ll need a bit of equipment, but trust us, it’s worth it!

 Tips for Delivering a Great Performance in Your Next Sales Video: You don’t have to be a great actor to be a convincing salesperson on camera.
 In this fun, informative video and accompanying blog post, we’ll show you how to make every video pitch personal, get comfortable with your script, and bring the right energy to your sales pitches so you’ll feel good about every sales message you send.
 That confidence will bring you the results you’re after.

 6 Affordable Microphone and Webcam Setups: Making video on your laptop is great, but sometimes you want extra-crisp audio to make sure your message really gets heard.
-In this article, customer-happiness champion Ryan Harper demonstrates several microphones that are compatible with Soapbox and will boost audio quality without breaking the bank.
+In this article, customer-happiness champion Ryan Harper demonstrates several microphones that are compatible with Wistia’s built-in screen and webcam recorder and will boost audio quality without breaking the bank.

 When your videos look and sound great, you can focus on the content of your message and the person you’re selling to.
 That will make a difference when it comes down to the final purchase decision.
 Plus, the more videos you make, the more you’ll develop your own practices for selling with video — you know your team, your products, and your customers best.